 This is the second seminar in our series exploring industrial-scale demand response.
 Violette Mouchaileh (AEMO) and Dr Alan Rai (AEMC) will present demand response from the regulators' point of view, including:

-• the effect of a two-sided market on industrial demand response
+• The effect of a two-sided market on industrial demand response; and

 Violette Mouchaileh is the Executive General Manager, Emerging Markets and Services at the Australian Energy Market Operator (AEMO).
 Violette's role focuses on developing and implementing strategies for emerging areas, including integrating Distributed Energy Resources (DER), and developing value-add data and information services.